Rainbow Book List Committee

 - Communicate frequently with jury members regarding nominated books.

-- Report to OLOS, GLBTRT, and SRRT as needed.
+- Report to OLOS, and GLBTRT as needed.

 - Provide the final bibliography to publishers.

-- Work with GLBTRT and SRRT leadership to establish meeting location and times at ALA annual conferences and midwinter meetings.
+- Work with GLBTRT leadership to establish meeting location and times at ALA annual conferences and midwinter meetings.

 - Coordinate a breakfast at ALA Annual Conference during even years.